RABBIT CREEK PRESCHOOL

 Class Helper, Event and Party Volunteer Policy

 Class Helpers are required to assist in the classroom

 on a rotating basis.
 The number of times that each family is required to assist depends in part on the

 number of students actually enrolled in the class.
-If the classes are full, 3’s (Rabbits) families can expect to assist a minimum of four (4) times a year, or about once every seven weeks.
+If the classes are full, 3’s (Bunnies) can expect

+can expect to assist a minimum of four (4) times a year, or about once every seven weeks.

-Special Day Calendar is posted on the bulletin board
+The Special Day Calendar is posted on the bulletin board

 located in the coatroom.
 It is the parent’s responsibility to select and sign up for your Special Days to volunteer

 All families are required to assist.